Online Community Classes

 Shurangama Mantra Review

-We are studying the First Assembly of the Shurangama Mantra by looking at the Tang dynasty text by Masters Paramiti and Bu-kong (Amoghasiddhi) as well as the Qing dynasty text by Master Xu-fa, and then exploring in detail Venerable Master Hua’s verse and prose commentaries on each set of syllables.
-Questions and comments from the on-line and in-class participants are welcome as we learn the meaning and functions of the mantra syllables, define technical terms, consider the content of relevant Buddhist lists, and share pertinent experiences in practice.
+We will continue to study the first assembly of the mantra by looking at the Qing dynasty text by Master Xu-fa and then explore in detail Master Hua’s verse and prose commentaries on each set of syllables.
+Questions and comments from participants are welcome as we learn the meaning and functions of the mantra syllables, define technical terms, consider the content of relevant Buddhist lists, and share pertinent experiences in practice.
+Each week, we will also look at a few slides from Master Hua's talks from the 98-day Chan session.

 Buddhism for the Modern Mind

-The Avatamsaka Sutra, or Flower Ornament Sutra describes a cosmos of infinite realms upon realms, mutually containing one another.
+We will continue with the Avatamsaka Sutra, or Flower Ornament Sutra, chapter 10: The Bodhisattva Asks for Clarifications.
+The Avatamsaka Sutra describes a cosmos of infinite realms upon realms, mutually containing one another.
 The text touches on various topics such as the Bodhisattva path, the interpenetration of phenomena (dharmas), the visionary powers of meditation and the equality of things in emptiness.